nanobox-io/nanobox/README.md

-  run           Starts a nanobox, provisions the app, & runs the app's exec dev           Starts the nanobox, provisions app, & opens an interactive terminal info          Displays information about the nanobox and your app console       Opens an interactive terminal from inside your app on the nanobox destroy       Destroys the nanobox stop          Suspends the nanobox update        Updates the CLI to the newest available version
+  run           Starts a nanobox, provisions the app, & runs the app's exec dev           Starts the nanobox, provisions app, & opens an interactive terminal info          Displays information about the nanobox and your app console       Opens an interactive terminal from inside your app on nanobox destroy       Destroys the nanobox stop          Suspends the nanobox update        Updates the CLI to the newest available version